lnguyenh/aoc-2021/README.md

 ## Running the Go solutions

-- First you need to install Go and have it available in your path so that it is possible to call the go command in a terminal
+- Make sure that Go is installed (instructions [here](https://go.dev/doc/install)) and that it is possible to call the `go` command in a terminal
-- The, to get the solution for `day01` and for the input file  `inputs/01/input.txt`, run the following:
+- Then, to get the solution for `day01` and for the input file  `inputs/01/input.txt`, run the following:

 ```
 cd go